fallen-icarus/cardano-swaps/GettingStarted.md

 Converting a swap requires the following steps:
 1. Calculate the hash of the swap's staking credential.
-2. Create the required spending redeemer.
+2. Create the required spending script redeemer.
-3. Create the required minting redeemer.
+3. Create the required beacon script redeemer.
 4. Calculate the required beacon names to mint.
 These are for the new pair.
 5. Calculate the required beacon names to burn.
 These are for the old pair.
 6. Create the new swap datum.